temporalio/documentation/docs/typescript/activities.md

 ### Heartbeating

-Long running activities should heartbeat their progress back to the Workflow for earlier detection of stalled activities (with Heartbeat timeouts).
+Long running activities should heartbeat their progress back to the Workflow for earlier detection of stalled activities (with Heartbeat timeouts) and resuming stalled activities from checkpoints (with Heartbeat details).

-For example, if your activity `StartToCloseTimeout` is 1 hour and the activity stalled, Temporal would have to wait out the 1 hour before retrying.

-If you set a `heartbeatTimeout` for 10 seconds, and used the heartbeat API, the absence of heartbeats in the `heartbeatTimeout` window would give the Server a signal that the activity has stalled and should be retried.

 <details>
 <summary>